-The Falcon Heavy Rocket as the name says itself is a heavy lift version of SpaceX’s Falcon 9 Rocket.
-There are three Falcon 9 cores strapped together giving the rocket an astounding amount of power.
-Since each Falcon 9 has nine main rocket engines, there are total 27 engines that will be used to send the vehicle to space which is unique as no other rocket has ever used so many.
-Supposedly Falcon heavy can create more than 5 million pounds of thrust at liftoff which makes it capable of putting around 140,000 pounds of cargo into lower Earth orbit making it the most powerful rocket in the world.
+The Falcon Heavy Rocket, as the name says itself, is a heavy lift version of SpaceX’s Falcon 9 Rocket.
+Three Falcon 9 cores are strapped together to give the rocket an astounding amount of power.
+Since each Falcon 9 has nine main rocket engines, there is a total of 27 engines that will be used to send the vehicle to space which is unique as no other rocket has ever used so many.
+Supposedly Falcon heavy can create more than 5 million pounds of thrust at liftoff, which makes it capable of putting around 140,000 pounds of cargo into lower Earth orbit, making it the most powerful rocket in the world.

-If the launch succeeds then Falcon Heavy will rank the most powerful rocket in operation till today and the most powerful spacecraft to blast off from the United States since NASA’s giant Saturn 5 in 1973.
+If the launch succeeds, Falcon Heavy will rank the most powerful rocket in operation till today and the most powerful spacecraft to blast off from the United States since NASA’s giant Saturn 5 in 1973.

 I love the thought of a car driving apparently endlessly through space and perhaps being discovered by alien race millions of years in the future. – Elon Musk